Lingo app hero 2.png

 iii) Competing (and sometimes, conflicting) priorities of each team: while the design team was solving for seamless UX, the engineering team was solving for build feasibility, and the science team was solving for precise representation of glucose science

-My role was to advocate for strong UX without compromising on the clarity of the science, distinctiveness of the brand while ensuring the tech feasibility of the build.
+I led my team to advocate for strong UX without compromising on the clarity of the science, distinctiveness of the brand while ensuring the tech feasibility of the build.
 I translated research into quick prototypes to test and learn with users per sprint.
 I took a native-first data visualization approach to achieve simple sophistication and documented 200+ edge cases to ensure holistic documentation handoff to our engineering teams.

-The Website
+The Website and Scalable Design System